Welcome to today's edition of the Rush 24-7 podcast.

 You mentioned offshore for crying out loud.

-This is an insane energy policy, and Barney, with all due respect, simply saying we're gonna replace that with a more expensive alternatives is not the answer.
+And Barney, with all due respect, simply saying we're going to replace that with more expensive alternatives is not the answer.

 Higher prices in the form of a regulated tax is not the answer for American efficiency.

-All right, open line Friday continues with me, Jason Lewis, filling in for rush.
+All right, Open Line Friday continues with me, Jason Lewis, filling in for Rush.